jimdeselms/yaxon/README.md

         ]
     }

 That's pretty terrible.
-It's hard to read, hard to type etc. JSON isn't great at representing typed-sctructures very well.
-In addition to that, JSON is designed to be fast to read and write, its emphasis is not actually on being as easy to read and write as it could be; as a result there are some obvious optimizations that could be made to JSON to make it easier to read and write.
+It's hard to read, hard to type etc. JSON isn't great at representing typed data sctructures very well.
+In addition to that, while JSON is designed to be fast to read and write, it's not actually as easy to read or write as it could be; as a result there are some obvious optimizations that could be made to JSON, but they are omitted to keep the language as dirt simple as possible.
 JSON doesn't allow comments.
 JSON requires quotes around every string, and commas after every item in the list, even thought there are no ambiguities that arise in the language as a result.

 ## XML to YAML